-Area Critical accounting estimates Notes Complaints - British Steel pension transfer advice The Company provided pension transfer advice to 265 British Steel pension scheme members between 2016 and 2018.
-A review of British Steel pension scheme cases advised by Lighthouse was then initiated to assess the standard of advice given to British Steel pension scheme members.
-12 An estimate of the potential redress payable in relation to British Steel pension transfer advice has been made, following a skilled person review in December 2020 and sensitivity analysis provided.
-This is expanded upon in the Strategic report and Note 12 of these financial statements.
-Deferred tax - measurement The estimation of future taxable profits is performed as part of the annual business planning process, and is based on estimated levels of assets under management, which are subject to a large number of factors including worldwide stock market movements, related movements in foreign exchange rates and net client cash flow, together with estimates of expenses and other charges The business plan, adjusted for known and estimated tax sensitivities, is used to determine the extent to which deferred tax assets are recognised.
+Area Critical accounting estimates Notes Deferred tax - The estimation of future taxable profits is performed as part of the annual business 9 measurement planning process, and is based on estimated levels of assets under management, which are subject to a large number of factors including worldwide stock market movements, related movements in foreign exchange rates and net client cash flow, together with estimates of expenses and other charges The business plan, adjusted for known and estimated tax sensitivities, is used to determine the extent to which deferred tax assets are recognised.
 In general the Group assesses recoverability based on estimated taxable profits over a 3 year planning horizon.
-9